Managing the Atlantic salmon in a Rapidly Changing Environment - Management Challenges and Possible Responses

 Perspectives will be provided from a number of different viewpoints, including managers, scientists, NGOs and Indigenous People.
 Participation in finding solutions to the many challenges facing this iconic species is encouraged through discussion, the provision of posters and networking during the event’s social activities.

 Day One of the Symposium will start at 08:45 and is anticipated to conclude at 17:30.
-There will be a Symposium dinner held on the Monday evening at the Scandic Ishavshotel.
+There will be a Symposium dinner held on the evening of Monday 3 June at the Scandic Ishavshotel from 19:00.

 Day Two will commence at 09:00 and is expected to conclude at 15:30.